bestquark/mentpy/docs/tutorials/intro-to-mbqml.rst

     @savefig muta_mbqml.png width=1000px
     mp.draw(gs)

-Great! now we need to define a loss function.
-In our case, we will use the average infidelity between the target states and the output states.
+To optimize the parameters of the model, we need to define a loss function.
+Here, we will use the average infidelity between the target states and the output states of the model.

 .. ipython:: python